vincentbernat/pragmatic-debian-packages/README.md

 directory could have been just integrated into the original source tree to skip this test.

+It is better to build the package on the target distribution.
+Some of the generated packages may be installed on another distribution, but there is no guarantee.

 ## Dependencies

 Ensure you have those packages installed: